Modern Slavery Statement

 We are committed to the following actions to further improve our effectiveness for the coming year:

-- Assessing our statement against the Ethical Trade Initiative (ETI) Modern Slavery Statement Framework.
+- Complete the Assessment of our statement against the Ethical Trade Initiative (ETI) Modern Slavery Statement Framework.

 The Board of Directors will consider this statement and will continue to support the requirements of the legislation.